GHRik/Distributed-k8s-face-recognition/README.md

 To deploy this code you can use ansible tags:

 No install [nvida-docker](https://github.com/NVIDIA/nvidia-docker) and kubernetes packages
 ```
 ansible-playbook -i inventory.yaml main.yaml
 ```

-Have cluster, but dont have deploy cluster from this repo
+Have cluster, but dont have deploy cluster face fecogniton from this repo
 ```
 ansible-playbook -i inventory.yaml main.yaml --tags "deploy"
 ```

 Have cluster, have deployed face recognition from this repo, but you make changes on kube files or known/unknown people images